MariahJ7/TellingStoriesW-Data/finalprojectdev.md

 Barriers to change: https://www.statista.com/statistics/733811/us-percentage-of-senior-smartphone-and-cell-phone-owners-by-age-group/, https://www.statista.com/statistics/709191/percentage-of-senior-internet-users-by-age-groups-in-the-us/

 # Method and Medium
 The story will be told on Shorthand.
 I like that platform for this work as its vivid, captures the audiences attention and can communicate a sequential story well.
+I have several graphs that I can use directly from Statistica and others I will need to do more analysis on but in general, I feel that Shorthand will be a good place to display images and graphs within the story.